splitwood/tripleo-undercloud-init-container/README.md

 Ironic CLI
 ==========

-After the installation completes, the Ironic CLI can be used as shown:
+After the installation completes, the Ironic CLI can be used as shown.
+Replace the IP address shown below with the actual IP address of your undercloud:

     export OS_AUTH_TOKEN=token
     export IRONIC_URL=http://192.168.23.18:6385
     export IRONIC_API_VERSION=1.31

     ironic node-list

+Manually assign the first IP address from the provisioning subnet range to the provisioning network nic.
+By default, the nic is eth1 and uses the range 192.168.24.0/24:

+    sudo ip addr add 192.168.24.1/24 dev eth1

 Reinstalling the container
 ==========================